-This includes a new option to start with a double dose for rapid protection, and new information on daily, 2:1:1 and 2:7 dosing.
+This includes starting with a double dose for rapid protection, and new information on daily, 2:1:1 and 2:7 dosing.

 Contraception

 It is very safe to use PrEP with all hormonal contraception (ring, patch, the pill, injectable or an implant).